 Shea butter’s consistency and semisolid characteristics help your skin to absorb it when it melts at room temperature.
 The rich tree nut oils in shea butter can soak into your skin, creating a smooth and soft barrier that seals in moisture.
 This moisturizing effect can last several hours, unlike some other moisturizers that wear off after one hour or less.

 Shea butter has high levels of oleic, linoleic, and stearic acids.
-These acids are an effective ingredient to combating oxidative stress, which is the effect the environmental toxins have on your skin cells.
+These acids are ingredient to combating oxidative stress, which is the effect the environmental toxins have on your skin cells.
 This helps your skin to have a healthy turnover of new cells, and also supports the structure and tightness of your skin.
 The vitamin E in shea butter also helps protect your skin from the UV rays of the sun, although you can’t skip sunscreen just because you use shea butter on your face.

 The easiest way to use shea butter for your face is to purchase a cream that includes shea butter from a health food store, pharmacy, or online retailer.
 Shea butter can be applied directly to your face before you go to sleep.
 Applying cream with shea butter as part of your skincare routine in the morning might take some getting used to, as the fatty acids and oils in shea butter may make applying makeup on top of it difficult.